midtown-ai/glossary/glossary/c.md

  See also [C], [Deep Learning Framework]

+# Case-Based Reasoning

+# CBR

+ In artificial intelligence and philosophy, case-based [reasoning] (CBR), broadly construed, is the process of solving new problems based on the solutions of similar past problems.

+ In everyday life, an auto mechanic who fixes an engine by recalling another car that exhibited similar symptoms is using case-based [reasoning].
+A lawyer who advocates a particular outcome in a trial based on legal precedents or a judge who creates case law is using case-based [reasoning].
+So, too, an engineer copying working elements of nature (practicing biomimicry), is treating nature as a database of solutions to problems.
+Case-based reasoning is a prominent type of analogy solution making.

+ It has been argued that case-based reasoning is not only a powerful method for computer reasoning, but also a pervasive behavior in everyday human problem solving; or, more radically, that all reasoning is based on past cases personally experienced.

+ See also [C], ...

 # Casual Language Modeling

  Based on the context (previous words) find out the most likely following work.
 One that word is found, the new word is used to estimate the next one.